Calibration of a neural network ocean closure for improved mean state and variability: Methods

-The loss function (Eq. \eqref{eq:loss_function}) represents a multiobjective optimization problem, where we intentionally chose equal weights for the time-averaged and standard deviation of interfaces.
+The loss function (Eq. \eqref{eq:loss_function}) represents a multi-objective optimization problem, in which we intentionally chose equal weights for the time-averaged and the standard deviations of the interfaces.
 That way, we assign equal contributions for the potential energy bias in representation of the mean state and eddies, which are proportional to $(\overline{\eta}^t)^2$ and $\overline{\eta'^2}^t$, respectively.
 Energy-based $l_2$ norm is a popular choice in the analysis of model errors \cite{tuppi2023simultaneous} and optimal disturbances \cite{zasko2023optimal}.
-Unlike \citeA{yankovsky2024} and \citeA{pudig2025parameterizing}, we exclude domain-integrated metrics from the calibration protocol.
-Our focus is on improving spatial response patterns in the mean state and variability, whereas domain-integrated metrics tend to reflect configuration-specific features (e.g., forcing, resolution, or numerical scheme) and may disrupt the optimization loss dynamics and generalization.
+Unlike \citeA{yankovsky2024} and \citeA{pudig2025parameterizing}, we exclude domain-integrated metrics from the calibration protocol as they provide little information about the spatial patterns of the mean state and variability.
+Additionally, domain-integrated metrics may disrupt the optimization loss dynamics because the calibration algorithm struggles to strike a balance between errors in spatial fields and scalar fields.

 We consider the weights and biases of the eANN in the last layer, as well as a coefficient in front of the parameterization $\gamma$, as a vector of tunable parameters $\theta$ of size $n_p=\mathrm{dim}(\theta)=14$.
 Restricting calibration to the deepest layers of a neural network is a common practice \cite{pahlavan2024explainable}.
 Furthermore, the first layer is responsible for feature extraction \cite{guan2022stable}, and calibrating it can significantly degrade the eANN’s generalization ability.
 We note that the number of parameters was considerably reduced by using rotational and reflection equivariances as hard constraints (see Text S2 and Table S1 in SI).
 For constructing an initial ensemble, we perturb the offline trained values of parameter vector $\theta$ by $25 \%$ of their magnitude (see Table S2 in SI).
-Note that manual tuning of 14 parameters using grid search is a challenging problem, as this would require approximately $10^{14}$ simulations.
+Note that manually tuning 14 parameters via grid search is challenging, as it would require approximately $10^{14}$ simulations.